stravalib/stravalib/README.md

 downloading Strava data from the Strava V3 web service.
 Stravalib provides a Client class that supports:

 - Authenticating with stravalib
-- Accessing and downloading strava activity, club and profile data
+- Accessing and downloading Strava activity, club and profile data
 - Making changes to account activities

 It also provides support for working with date/time/temporal attributes